Fall 2013 Application Cycle Deadlines

 Eligibility requirements include that tenured faculty applying for the first time have at least six years of full time University service (at least two of which are consecutive) and that faculty who have been granted prior development leave(s) have at least six years of University service since their last Development Leave.

-Faculty Senate members are not eligible for Development Leave during their tenure on the Senate.
+Faculty Senate members are not eligible to apply for Development Leave during their tenure on the Senate.

 Faculty with prior Development Leave(s) may apply for:

-To be considered for a leave, applicants must submit a completed application (PPS 8.02, Attachment A and the required materials) to their Department Chair / School Director by Friday, October 5, 2012.
-When the Chair/Director has verified the applicant's eligibility and has provided the requested information, the applicant will forward the completed application for comments and signature to the Dean of his / her college by Wednesday, October 10, 2012.
-The original application, with the completed signature page, is due to the Senate office (JCK 880) by Monday, October 15, 2012, at 5:00 pm.
+To be considered for a leave, applicants must submit a completed application (PPS 8.02, Attachment A and the required materials) to their Department Chair / School Director by Friday, October 4, 2013.
+When the Chair/Director has verified the applicant's eligibility and has provided the requested information, the applicant will forward the completed application for comments and signature to the Dean of his / her college by Wednesday, October 9, 2013.

-3. A brief abstract (approximately 100 words) stating the specific goals of the leave period
+2. A brief abstract (approximately 100 words) indicating the specific goals of the leave period.

 The Chair of the Senate will receive applications and post them electronically within three working days following the deadline so that all Senators can review them.
 Applications that are received late will not be accepted, unless it is clear, in the judgment of the Senate Chair that the delay was occasioned by an administrative office.